 The stage of a cancer describes how far it has grown and spread at the time it is diagnosed.
 These are often reported as Stage 0 to Stage 4 cancer.
 Knowing the stage of a cancer is important as it helps doctors to work out the best treatment options.

-Looking to the past, it's promising to see how far we’ve come in treating, detecting and reducing cancers worldwide.
+See how far we've come in treating, detecting and reducing cancers worldwide.